teonet-go/teos3/README.md

 # `TeoS3` package and `s3cp` utilite

-The TeoS3 package contains Golang functions to rasy use S3 storage as Key Value Database.
+The TeoS3 package contains Golang features that make it easy to use S3 storage as a key-value database.

 This project contain also the `s3cp` utilite which copy files from disk to s3 storage and back